TESTS AND ASSIGNMENTS

 Although assessing student learning means more than just assigning a number or letter grade to student work, as instructors we often struggle with how best to design, administer, and grade tests and writing assignments.
 On this page, you will find support for exactly these issues.

 In addition to designing effective tests and writing assignments, it's also important to monitor the amount of time and energy you demand from students to complete those assignments.
-At CTE, we have generated a Course Workload Estimator that you can utilize to gauge how much time students will have to spend to succeed in your course.
+Developed by researchers Betsy Barre, Allen Brown, and Justin Esarey from Wake Forest University, the Course Workload Estimator linked in this section can help you gauge how much time students will have to spend to succeed in your course.

 For testing to be as effective as possible for you and your students, consider the exams you’ll implement when you’re designing a course.
 If evaluation is considered only in hindsight, it’s likely your time will be used ineffectively and students will be confused as to how their learning was assessed.